WSAyan/android-DumbStructure/README.md

 ### The Project Structure

 The main goal here is to separate the ui classes like Activities or Fragments from business logics and crud operations.
-Lets jump into structure.
+Lets jump into the structure.
 Mainly it contains four packages:
 1. config
 2. model
 3. presenter